Christian Dior S.E. (OTCMKTS:CHDRY) Shares Gap Up - Still a Buy?

 Christian Dior S.E.
-Unsponsored ADR (OTCMKTS:CHDRY - Get Free Report)'s share price gapped up prior to trading on Tuesday .
-The stock had previously closed at $122.00, but opened at $130.61.
-Christian Dior S.E. shares last traded at $130.61, with a volume of 40 shares trading hands.
+Unsponsored ADR (OTCMKTS:CHDRY - Get Free Report)'s stock price gapped up before the market opened on Monday .
+The stock had previously closed at $129.32, but opened at $136.41.
+Christian Dior S.E. shares last traded at $136.56, with a volume of 8 shares traded.

 About Christian Dior S.E.